jbloom/phyloExpCM/docs/phyloExpCM_buildHyphyExpCM.rst

   You can see that in this example, the assumption of symmetry seems to be quite good, as the two averaged values are very close.
 Note that the symmetry enforced by this option is actually stricter than the requirement needed to make things reversible.

-  Overall, you are suggested to use :ref:`phyloExpCM_ExpModelOptimizeHyphyTree.py` to deal with making experimental models reversible, as this is a newer script that handles this better.

 * *model* specifies how we convert the experimentally determined amino-acid preferences in *aapreferences* into substitution probabilities between amino acids.
 There are currently two possible values: